Supersymmetry and Hodge theory on Sasakian and Vaisman manifolds: Supersymmetry on Sasakian manifolds

 Let $Q$ be a Sasakian manifold.
 In this section we describe the Lie superalgebra $\goth q\subset \End(\Lambda^*(Q))$ reminiscent of the supersymmetry algebra of a K\"ahler manifold (\ref{_kah_susy_Theorem_}).
 Unlike the K\"ahler supersymmetry algebra, the algebra $\goth q$ is infinitely-dimensional; however, it has a simple and compact description, independent of the choice of $Q$.

 When this project was started, we expected to use \ref{_susy_Sasa_Theorem_} to give a more conceptual proof of the classical results on Hodge decomposition of the cohomology of Sasakian and Vaisman manifolds (\ref{_harmo_Sasa_decompo_Theorem_}, \ref{_Vaisman_harmonic_forms_Theorem_}).
-However, the current version of the proof of \ref{_Vaisman_harmonic_forms_Theorem_} is independent from \ref{_susy_Sasa_Theorem_}.
+However, the Lie superalgebra $\goth q$ which we obtained in the end does not contain the de Rham Laplacian operator (the ``de Rham Laplacian'' is the usual Laplacian operator defined on differential forms on a Riemannian manifold).
+The de Rham operator on a Sasakian manifold is decomposed onto its Hattori components as $d_0+ d_1+ d_2$ (Section \ref{_LS_decompo_Sasakian_Subsection_}).
+The operators $d_0, d_1$ are elements of $\goth q$, but $d_2$ is in fact an element of its universal enveloping algebra $U_{\goth q}$.

+Any attempt to add $d_2$ or the de Rham Laplacian to $\goth q$ lead to a large subalgebra of $U_{\goth q}$ which is complicated and very difficult to control.